Phineas/lanyard/README.md

 [denyard](https://github.com/xHyroM/denyard) - Lanyard API wrapper for Deno - Supports REST & WebSocket. \
 [lanyard-ui](https://lanyard.sakurajima.cloud/) - Lanyard visualizer focused on the KV aspect \
 [discord-status-actions](https://github.com/CompeyDev/discord-status-action) - Updates a file to include your discord status using the Lanyard API. \
-[discordstatus-website](https://github.com/LucaForever/discordstatus-website) - Display your Discord status on your own website with premade CSS, and JS
+[discordstatus-website](https://github.com/LucaForever/discordstatus-website) - Display your Discord status on your own website with premade CSS, and JS \
+[lanyard-web](https://lanyard.eggsy.xyz) - Landing page and API documentation concept for Lanyard API with a sleek UI.

 ## API Docs